2023 Best Value Allied Health Professions Associate Degree Schools in Iowa

 The average tuition and fees for an in-state undergraduate at Iowa Central Community College are $5,196 a year.
 On average, allied health graduates from Iowa Central Community College take out $13,172 in student loans while working on their Associate Degree.

-Northwest Iowa Community College did quite well in this year’s ranking of the best places for allied health professions students to get a associate degree.
-It came in at #7 on the list.
-Located in the rural area of Sheldon, Northwest Iowa Community College is a public school with a small student population.
+With a ranking of #7, Northwest Iowa Community College did quite well on this year’s best value schools for allied health professions students working on their associate degree.
+Located in the rural area of Sheldon, Northwest Iowa Community College is a public college with a small student population.

 Northwest Iowa Community College undergraduate students pay an average of $6,870 in in-state tuition and fees each year.